 A boy's life is changed forever in the international sex trades.
 It takes guts for a boy to free himself.
 It takes vision for a boy to reach for his adulthood in challenging environments that express little empathy toward boys with HIV/AIDS and a history of sex work.
 Survivors will take a lead role in creating a model Safe House that will also guide multidisciplinary professionals wishing to improve the quality of life for survivors of the international sex trade in boys.

-There are not enough Safe Houses for survivors of the international sex trade in boys, who are living with devastating and long term physical, psychological and social trauma.
+There are not enough Safe Houses for sexually abused & sexually exploited boys.
 There is also little guidance for anyone seeking to establish an effective Safe House for boys with HIV/AIDS and a history of sex work.
-Our collaborative initiative will explore with survivors how to create a Safe House environment that will raise the quality of life for survivors and extend their life expectancy.
+Our collaborative initiative will explore with survivors how to create a Safe House environment that will raise the quality of life for male-child survivors and extend their life expectancy.

 Early intervention works.
-Top of every survivors list is to secure a safe place to live and in which to alleviate their substantial trauma.
-Our goal is to design a Safe House environment and create a template that will assist groups of survivors embedded in distinct localities to come together and build a Safe House space for themselves.
+Top of every survivors list is to have a safe place to live and grow up in.
+Our goal is to design a Safe House environment and create a template that will assist groups of survivors embedded in distinct localities, to come together and create safer places for themselves.
+Survivors are always worth investing in, because they give back; do everything they are able to raise the quality of life for their peers and prevent further boys having to endure profound neglect.

 Total Funding Goal: $30,000